In this blog post we will learn about Geography Data Type.

 Geography Data Type

-Databases have been storing positional data for years, like the sample data below where we see two dedicated fields to store longitude and latitude for each JProCo location.
-Please note that your if you ran the SQLArchChapter5.0Setup.sql script then the Location table in the figure below does not currently have the latitude and longitude fields.
-This is our first goal we will do very soon after some more explanation.
+Databases stored positional data for years, like the sample data below where we see two dedicated fields to store longitude and latitude for each JProCo location.
+This is our first goal, we will do very soon after some more explanation.

 If you were to ask this table in a query what the longitude-latitude difference between Seattle and Boston is, it would have no idea.
 To the query, these are just arbitrary flat data values in a table.
 In order to turn each pair of numbers into a meaningful geographical point, we would have to extract this data into a custom application outside of SQL Server (e.g., into a C# application) and then run calculations using the customized app.